Gradient Boosting from scratch

 Simplifying a complex algorithm

 Although most of the Kaggle competition winners use stack/ensemble of various models, one particular model that is part of most of the ensembles is some variant of Gradient Boosting (GBM) algorithm.
 Take for an example the winner of latest Kaggle competition: Michael Jahrer’s solution with representation learning in Safe Driver Prediction.
 His solution was a blend of 6 models.
 1 LightGBM (a variant of GBM) and 5 Neural Nets.
-Although his success is attributed to the new semi-supervised learning that he invented for the structured data, but gradient boosting model has done the useful part too.
+Although his success is attributed to the semi-supervised learning that he used for the structured data, but gradient boosting model has done the useful part too.

 Even though GBM is being used widely, many practitioners still treat it as complex black-box algorithm and just run the models using pre-built libraries.
 The purpose of this post is to simplify a supposedly complex algorithm and to help the reader to understand the algorithm intuitively.
 I am going to explain the pure vanilla version of the gradient boosting algorithm and will share links for its different variants at the end.
 I have taken base DecisionTree code from fast.ai library (fastai/courses/ml1/lesson3-rf_foundations.ipynb) and on top of that, I have built my own simple version of basic gradient boosting model.